Tel Aviv: State of Israel

 In the 1970s, the apparent sense of Tel Aviv's urban decline became a theme in the work of novelists such as Yaakov Shabtai, in works describing the city such as Sof Davar (The End of Things) and Zikhron Devarim (The Memory of Things).
 A symptomatic article of 1980 asked "Is Tel Aviv Dying?" and portrayed what it saw as the city's existential problems: "Residents leaving the city, businesses penetrating into residential areas, economic and social gaps, deteriorating neighbourhoods, contaminated air – Is the First Hebrew City destined for a slow death?
 Will it become a ghost town?".
 However, others saw this as a transitional period.
+In the late 1970s, mayor Shlomo Lahat partnered with an urban planning firm to make changes to the city's urban fabric.
+Offices which had emerged throughout the city's neighborhoods, turning them into corporate spaces, were removed.
+Tel Aviv's main business center became the area along the Ayalon Highway, enabling neighborhoods in the rest of the city to be revitalized.
 By the late 1980s, attitudes to the city's future had become markedly more optimistic.
 It had also become a center of nightlife and discotheques for Israelis who lived in the suburbs and adjoining cities.
 By 1989, Tel Aviv had acquired the nickname "Nonstop City", as a reflection of the growing recognition of its nightlife and 24/7 culture, and "Nonstop City" had to some extent replaced the former moniker of "First Hebrew City".
 The largest project built in this era was the Dizengoff Center, Israel's first shopping mall, which was completed in 1983.
 Other notable projects included the construction of Marganit Tower in 1987, the opening of the Suzanne Dellal Center for Dance and Theater in 1989, and the Tel Aviv Cinematheque (opened in 1973 and located to the current building in 1989).

-In the early 1980s, 13 embassies in Jerusalem moved to Tel Aviv as part of the UN's measures responding to Israel's 1980 Jerusalem Law.
-Today, most national embassies are located in Tel Aviv or environs.